-In common with many charitable organizations, the Organization derives revenue from fundraising activities and public donations, the completeness of which is not susceptible to satisfactory audit verification.
+In common with many charitable organizations, the Organization derives revenue from contributions and public donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to contribution and fundraising revenues, net surplus and cash flows from operations for the years ended December 31, 2020 and December 31, 2019, current assets as at December 31, 2020 and 2019, and changes in net assets as at January 1, 2020 and 2019, December 31, 2020 and 2019.
-Our audit opinion on the financial statements for the period ended December 31, 2019 was modified accordingly because of possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to contribution revenues, excess of revenue over expenditures and cash flows from operations for the years ended December 31, 2021 and December 31, 2020, current assets as at December 31, 2021 and 2020, and changes in net assets as at January 1, 2021 and 2020, December 31, 2021 and 2020.
+Our audit opinion on the financial statements for the period ended December 31, 2020 was modified accordingly because of possible effects of this limitation in scope.